 A ten year rolling average has been calculated for the county's aggregate minerals which comprise crushed rock and sand and gravel.
-The current indicative 10 year average figure for sand and gravel is 0.688 million tonnes per annum.
+The current indicative 10 year average figure for sand and gravel is 0.751 million tonnes per annum.
+This will start in 2016.
+Until then Warwickshire will continue to use the higher apportionment of 1.043 million tonnes per annum.